acrcloud/acrcloud_scan_files_python/README.md

 ## Run as a Docker Container
 - Install Docker
+  - If you are using Windows: Download [Docker Desktop for Windows](https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe) and install.
-  - If you are using Windows or MacOS: vistr https://www.docker.com/products/docker-desktop and download docker-desktop to install docker.
+  - If you are using MacOs: Download [Docker Desktop for Mac](https://download.docker.com/mac/stable/Docker.dmg) and install.
   - If you are using Linux: Open the Terminal and input `bash <(curl -s https://get.docker.com/)`
 - Change the config file (config.json).
 - Run following command